 Upon successful completion of the PhD qualifying exam and the majority of required course work, the PhD candidate must register in two consecutive semesters for Dissertation.
 Upon completion of this sequence, the student must register for Dissertation Continuation in every semester until the dissertation is completed.
-A student may not register for continuation until he or she fulfills the two-semester sequence.
+A student may not register for Continuation until he or she fulfills the two-semester sequence of Dissertation.

-REGISTRATION REQUIREMENTS FOR PRE-DOCTORAL AND PHD CANDIDATE GRADUATE ASSISTANTS
+REGISTRATION REQUIREMENTS FOR PREDOCTORAL AND PHD CANDIDATE GRADUATE ASSISTANTS

-The ECE department requires that predoctoral students and PhD candidates who hold research or teaching assistantships register for 8 semester hours of course work per semester.
-PhD candidates may register for EECE 9986 Research (0 credit, full-time equivalent) to fulfill the registration requirement if they have passed the PhD qualifying exam.
+The ECE department requires that predoctoral students and PhD candidates who hold research or teaching assistantships be registered full-time.
+Predoctoral PhD students may register for EECE 9986 Research (0 credit, full-time equivalent) if needed to fulfill the registration requirement.